 - Remote monitoring & data collection

-- Easier communication for doctors and patients
+- Easier communication with patients

-- Stay up-to-date with hospital events
+- Staying up-to-date with hospital events

 Have a healthcare app idea in mind?